 In a small, 2.6-5.2 gallon tank, you can settle fish with miniature body sizes, up to two inches.
 But remember that even small fish want to swim in a spacious environment.
 You cannot keep fish in containers that will limit movement.

 In mini aquariums, you cannot settle territorial and aggressive fish.
-Fish like swordfish, cichlids, gourami and danio are not suitable for a mini aquarium.
+Fish like swordfish, cichlids, gourami, and danio are not suitable for a mini aquarium.
 These fish are active and energetic, and they need more space for hiding.

-The owner needs to buy a species of fish with a strong immune system.
+The owner needs to buy a species of fish with a robust immune system.
 They also often settle well-known Siamese cockerels.
 A cockerel can live alone, and it doesn’t get along with relatives, as it is a fighting fish.

 Carefully study the compatibility of species